Understanding Flash Sync Speed | Tips & Tricks

 Well, my flash says it can fire at much faster speeds.
 So, why can’t I beat the camera for speed?

 This is because when you start using even faster shutter speeds say, 1/500 of a second and higher, the above mechanism no longer operates the same way.
 At such higher shutter speeds the second curtain starts moving to close the image medium even before the first curtain has completed its run.
-This means essentially, you have a narrow slit which travels across the image medium in order to expose it.
+This means, essentially, you have a narrow slit that travels across the image medium in order to expose it.

 1/250th second sync.